 - Scratching can cause cuts or broken skin, leading to secondary infection

-Treating pinworms in the digestive tract is pretty easy with worming medicine, taken once and then two weeks later, repeated.
+Treating pinworms in the digestive tract tends to be pretty straightforward with worming medicine, taken once and then two weeks later, repeated.
 Other people you live closely with may need to be treated too.

 Itching may take some time to resolve after treatment, which can be helped with a cream.
 Ask your doctor.